List of Kaohsiung Aquas head coaches

 The Kaohsiung Aquas are a Taiwanese professional basketball team based in Kaohsiung City, Taiwan.
-The team is owned by Kuo Yang Construction and coached by Mathias Fischer.
+The team is owned by Kuo Yang Construction and coached by Zico Coronel.
 The Aquas won 1 T1 League championship and 0 Taiwan Professional Basketball League championship since the team was founded in 2021.

-There have been 2 head coaches for the Kaohsiung Aquas franchise.
+There have been 4 head coaches for the Kaohsiung Aquas franchise.
 They won their first T1 League championship in the 2022 T1 League finals coached by Brendan Joyce, but haven't won any Taiwan Professional Basketball League championship.